 BLOOD AND GORE:

 - Someone shoots themselves in the head.

-The Good Neighbor will never be seen as an original or groundbreaking film.
-The movie feels very similar to a lot of other films with this type of story.
+The Good Neighbor will never be seen as an original or groundbreaking movie.
+It's a movie that feels very similar to a lot of other films with this type of story.
 What I liked about the film was the switch-up in the third act.
-The film chooses to bring the film to close on a poignant note instead of going down the suspected dark path.
-The film also has a solid leading performance by James Caan.
+The twist will divide audiences.
+The film chooses to bring the film to a close on a poignant note instead of going down the suspected dark path.
+I think this is saved by the reveal.
+The film also has a fantastic leading performance by James Caan.

 Monday, October 17, 2016